johannes-codes/komoot-assignment/README.md

 # #6 Create custom XML parser for Flicker Response
 Unfortunately, the Flickr API response is XML, which requires a custom parser instead of JSON.
 This has cost me a bit more time.
 Now the image URL is constructed, and in the next step, I'll attempt to load those images in the ScrollView.

+# #7 Load images into ScrollView
+The images are now loading into the scroll view with the help of Apple's great AsyncImage.
+The handlers for loading and error state are very minimal but are the starting point for a potential improvement in the future.
+I also found that some images appear twice, which is a bug that needs addressing.